 It is important to make sure you have support in your IEP meeting; reports and observations from professionals, family, teachers and counselors all must be considered in any IEP or 504 plan.
 It is your right and obligation to be fully prepared for the meetings, and you may bring others to the meeting.

-I am a credentialed teacher (in California and New
+I am a credentialed teacher (in California,

 I offer a sliding scale of fees based on family income.
 Get in touch!